The Classes listed below constitute our onlne courses.

 Survey of the history and development of the art of motion pictures, including criticism of aesthetic and technical elements.
 Prerequisites: None.

-PLEASE NOTE: HUM205 is cross-referenced with THE205.
-Please note-R rated films with mature themes will be shown
+PLEASE NOTE: HUM205 is cross-referenced with THF205.
+Please note-R rated films with mature themes will be shown.
+COURSE PREFIX CHANGE EFFECTIVE FALL 2014: Formerly THE205 Introduction to Cinema

 A study of contemporary films, directors and critics with emphasis on evaluating film as an art form.
 Prerequisites: None.

 Development of skills and competency in accessing, evaluating and using information resources while examining the social and historical context, as well as the technological implications of the use and organization of information.
-Prerequisites: ENG101, or ENG107, or equivalent.
+Prerequisites: A grade of "C" or better in ENG101 or ENG107.

 Examines impact of cultural diversity (ex: linguistic, religious, racial, ethnic, and gender groups) on health information seeking behavior and health literacy.
 Examines characteristics of culturally competent health information and provides information on how to locate high quality, culturally competent health information.
 Examines characteristics of low literacy health information and provides information on how to locate high quality, low literacy health information.
-Prerequisites: ENG101, or ENG107, or equivalent.
+Prerequisites: A grade of "C" or better in ENG101 or ENG107.

 Introduction to basic grammar, pronunciation, and vocabulary of Italian.
 Development of speaking, listening, reading, and writing skills.
 Study of the Italian culture.
 Prerequisites: None.